Chapter 2:

 Part 2

 Harper Wolf rushed back to the ridge as fast as his chubby, short legs could carry him!
 What he returned to could only be described as a bloodbath.
-Katie Vang, the red-haired waitress, desperately wiped pieces of the formerly living cop, Niles, off her person!
+Red-haired waitress, Katie Vang, desperately wiped pieces of the formerly living cop, Niles, off her person!
 She’d tossed aside her jacket, despite the cold, attempting to remove the gore which had seeped into every nook and cranny of her body.

-Vernon Marino stormed up to Harper and gripped him tightly by the shoulders, locking eyes with the boy!
+Vernon Marino stormed up to Harper and gripped the boy tightly by his shoulders, locking eyes!
 “Did you do what I told you, kid?”

 “Yeah…I mean, I didn’t know what I was supposed to tell them though.”
 Sweating bullets, Harper replied while trying to avoid eye contact with Vernon’s intense gaze.